Top 11 Best Hatchbacks

 It’s sensibly laid out – you can find everything easily – and it feels nice to the touch rather than cheap hard plastic.
 Bravo, SEAT.

 Price: From £18,590

 - Fantastic boot space

-- Interior feels cheap in parts
+- Interior feels cheap compared to a Golf

 - Less refined drive than some other models